 Roberta has made more than 100 recordings – Sony, Deutsche Gramophone, EMI/Virgin, Naïve, Glossa, Opus 111 –, many of them world premieres, that have been awarded the Diapason d’Or, Choc du Monde de la Musique, Gramophone Award, Goldberg’s Five Stars and Preis der deutschen Schallplattenkritik.

 She has also won the MIDEM Classical Award and the prestigious Stanley Sadie Handel Recording Prize for her solo CD of Handel works.
-Her solo album “Dolcissimo sospiro” won a MIDEM Classical Award and the Stanley Sadie Handel Recording Prize in 2007; her album of Handel’s Italian cantatas received the Stanley Sadie Handel Recording Prize in 2010.
-Her most recent CDs dedicated to Vivaldi and Handel have been equally acclaimed in the international press.
+Her album “Dolcissimo sospiro” won a MIDEM Classical Award and the Stanley Sadie Handel Recording Prize in 2007 and her CDs of Handel’s Italian cantatas received the Stanley Sadie Handel Recording Prize in 2010.